dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* All

+   FCST_SERIES_ANALYSIS_CAT_THRESH
+     Specify the value for 'fcst.cat_thresh' in the MET configuration file for SeriesAnalysis.

+     | *Used by:* SeriesAnalysis

+   OBS_SERIES_ANALYSIS_CAT_THRESH
+     Specify the value for 'obs.cat_thresh' in the MET configuration file for SeriesAnalysis.

+     | *Used by:* SeriesAnalysis

+   SERIES_ANALYSIS_CLIMO_MEAN_FILE_TYPE
+     Specify the value for 'climo_mean.file_type' in the MET configuration file for SeriesAnalysis.

+     | *Used by:* SeriesAnalysis

+   SERIES_ANALYSIS_CLIMO_STDEV_FILE_TYPE
+     Specify the value for 'climo_stdev.file_type' in the MET configuration file for SeriesAnalysis.

+     | *Used by:* SeriesAnalysis

    OMP_NUM_THREADS
      Sets environment variable of the same name that determines the number of threads to use in the MET executables.
 Defaults to 1 thread.